torvalds/linux/Documentation/admin-guide/laptops/disk-shock-protection.rst

 Finally, there are some hard drives that only comply with an earlier version of the ATA standard than ATA-7, but do support the unload feature nonetheless.
-Unfortunately, there is no safe way Linux can detect these devices, so you won't be able to write to the unload_heads attribute.
+Unfortunately, there is no safe way GNU/Linux can detect these devices, so you won't be able to write to the unload_heads attribute.
 If you know that your device really does support the unload feature (for instance, because the vendor of your